marcellomaugeri/euler-swap/README.md

 This is the traditional Uniswap2 curve that preserves the product of the two reserves.
 The larger a swap, the higher the price impact and the more profitable it is to arbitrage a disbalanced pool back to its wider market price.

+## Todo

+* Can/should current reserves be calculated dynamically based on balances/debts/debt limits?

 ## License